 Bigge Building Southern California Hospital Tower

-(Vocus) June 4, 2010 — Bigge Crane and Rigging, California’s largest engineered heavy lift and rigging firm, is assisting in the construction of the new west tower of a Southern California hospital.
+Bigge Crane and Rigging, California’s largest engineered heavy lift and rigging firm, is assisting in the construction of the new west tower of a Southern California hospital.
 The West Tower, when finished, will be eleven stories, reach 185 feet in the air, and add over 200,000 square feet to the existing hospital.
 Bigge will be using a Peiner SK575 tower crane to construct the tower.
 This crane will work on site until the completion of the tower, projected to be in late 2012.

 Bigge has been involved in numerous phases of this project.
-Bigge assisted the project team with the engineering of the tower crane foundation, transported, assembled, helped certify the crane, and will have a dedicated crew there to operate the crane for the duration of the job.
+Bigge assisted the project team with the engineering of the tower crane foundation, transported, erected, helped certify the crane, and will have a dedicated crew there to operate the crane for the duration of the job.
 The crane is freestanding with a hook height of over 250 feet and a jib of 213 feet.
-To assemble the skyscraping tower crane, Bigge used a Demag AC 500, an all-terrain crane with a capacity of 600 tons.
+To erect the skyscraping tower crane, Bigge used a Demag AC 500, an all-terrain crane with a capacity of 600 tons.